johnny49r/watt-iz/README.md

 ## MIT License
 The software examples are free for use, modification, and distribution.
 See the LICENSE file for details.
-For commercial use I only request an acknowledgement of the source.
+For commercial use I request an acknowledgement of the source.
 John F Hoeppner, Watt-IZ, Abbycus 2025.